kairosity/mp3-snapathon/testing.md

 I discovered @app.context_processor functions which run before the templates are rendered and allow you to inject things into the entire application.
 I used a context_processor for datetime.

+## Integrating Email functionality

+### Issue 1
+I got the email working after collating many online tutorials, but the "sender" information that I was extracting from the form was not translating over to gmail where the emails could be read.
+So it looked like all the emails were being sent from the Snapathon gmail account.

+### Fix 1

 # Input Validation

 ## Registration Form